Lailaasayed/Historical-Wildfires/README.md

  - Customize the previous pie plot for a better visual representation
  - develop a histogram of the mean estimated fire brightness
- - distribution of estimated fire brightness across regions by hue
- -
-scatter plot to find the correlation between mean estimated fire radiative power and mean confidence level
+ - distribution of estimated fire brightness across regions by hue scatter plot to find the correlation between mean estimated fire radiative power and mean confidence leve